avosalmon/artisan-airlines/README.md

 # Artisan Airlines

-This is a demo application for the modular Inertia application.
+This is a fictitious airline booking application to demonstrate a modular Inertia application.

 ## Setup the project